 Figure 6.2 shows the progression by year of the average annual capital-weighted rate of return for the premium pension built up at different points in time, as well as the corresponding rate of return if the premium pension had instead developed like the income/balance index.
-With this return, the capital-weighted rate of return through the end of 2015 would have been 2.8 percent per year.
-This may be compared with the actual average capital-weighted rate of return for the premium pension, 6.4 percent through 2015.
+With this return, the capital-weighted rate of return through the end of 2016 would have been 3.0 percent per year.
+This may be compared with the actual average capital-weighted rate of return for the premium pension, 6.7 percent through 2016.
 The diagram shows that the corresponding calculation through 2008 was minus 0.8 percent for the premium pension system and plus 3.5 percent if the premium pension system had developed like the income/balance index.
 Note that the curve does not show the actual capital-weighted rate of return for inkomstpension savers, since the capital structure of the inkomstpension system is considerably different.

 Figures 6.1 and 6.2 reflect two points of view for the saver, based on time-weighted and capital-weighted return as explained above.
-In the first diagram SEK 100 is deposited in the premium pension system in December, 2000, and it is worth about SEK 179 at the end of December, 2015.
+In the first diagram SEK 100 is deposited in the premium pension system in December, 2000, and it is worth about SEK 199 at the end of December, 2016.
 The value reached its low point of SEK 55 during 2002-2003.
 To take into account the deposits of premium pension savers into the system each year, and the long-term nature of pension saving, the second diagram shows the average annual capital-weighted return up until a certain point in time.
-The average annual capital-weighted return on moneys paid into the premium pension system was 6,4 percent in December, 2015.
+The average annual capital-weighted return on moneys paid into the premium pension system was 6,7 percent in December, 2016.
 The annual average capital-weighted return was lowest, at over -8.5 percent, in 2001, and highest, at about 7 percent, during 2007.
 As the premium pension system matures, the annual variation in capital-weighted return will diminish, as is clearly shown in the diagram.

 Figure 6.3 shows the average capital-weighted rate of return for pension savers sorted according to their first year of contributing to the system.
 The difference in return decreases the longer the birth cohorts have participated and been paying into the system.
-All groups have shown a positive tendency on average in the development of their premium pension saving.
-Individuals who started participating in 2014 have not had their pension credit placed in funds by the end of 2015, so their capital-weighted return depends solely on interest from the temporary management.
-As the figure reveals, pension savers with their first income year in 2013 had an average yield of just below 0 percent, mainly due to capital being placed in funds in April 2015 when the AP7 equity fund (in which most people have shares) was valued higher than it was at both the start and the end of the year.
+Individuals who started participating in 2015 have not had their pension credit placed in funds by the end of 2016, so their capital-weighted return depends solely on interest from the temporary management.